suttacentral/bilara-data/README.md

 - the key is a unique segment identifier
 - the value is a string corresponding to the identifier.

+### cognate files

 The value may be root text, translation, comments, variant readings, markup and so on.
-Each different kind of data is contained in a separate directory.
+Each different kind of data is contained in files in separate directories, with one file per text.
+The different files pertaining to the same text are referred to as “**cognate**”.

+The text `mn1`, for example, may have cognate files in:

+    - /root
+    - /html
+    - /translation/en
+    - /translation/de
+    - /variant

+And so on.
+There is no theoretical limit to the number of cognates.

+### example

 Let us look at a simple example.
 Here is a text with in the /root/ directory with the segment ID `mn1:1.1`.